OniZeroDawn/Power-Shell/Day1.md

 - get-help 'command' -full will pull up the full help page including examples
 - get-help 'command' -examples will bring up only examples
 - get-help \*string* will find all commands with the specified string in it

+### Properties
+- (Get-Process).ProcessName: Returns an array of the names
+- Get-Preocess | Get-Member: Returns all properties and methods aswell as aliases
+- There are built in variables within PS

+### Variables
+- Seen by running Get-Variable
+- Get-ChildItem variable: is another way to see all the variables
+- Set-Variable c 6 will set c to the value of 6
+  - Can also set them as $c = 6
+  - Multiple variables can be set with $c, $d, $e = 8, "cat", 6
+- test-path variable:d will return whether or not a variable is in use
+- write-host "this is a $d" will print "this is a cat" to the host
+- write-host 'this is a $d' will print 'this is a $d' to the host
+- Variables can be used in other variables